tansawit/personal-site-hugo/content/posts/keys-not-wallets.md

 - Provides a consistent user experience across different wallets
 - Enhances security by reducing the need for users to manage multiple wallets

 Instead of having wallets directly interact with a dApp, the Wallet Widget acts as an intermediary layer between them.
 This means each app doesn't have to implement and support every major wallet or perform the necessary conversion for different wallets, VMs, signatures, and transaction types.
-All of this is abstracted away and handled by the Widget.
+All of this is instead abstracted away and handled by the Widget.
 The application can then solely focus on what's most important: building out core functionalities and experiences for the user, with the rest handled for them.

-On the user side, the Wallet Widget allows users to interact with all applications on Initia with the wallet that they already have.
+On the user side, the Wallet Widget allows users to interact with all applications on Initia with the wallet that they already use.
 No going to the Chrome Store and installing a new wallet, no security risks of re-importing private keys, no cluttered and overloaded browser sidebars. **The same wallet you already have, but for an entirely new ecosystem of apps.** Let's explore how this works in more detail.

 ### Painting a Picture